nschoe/hpm/README.md

     - Asking for master password and checking if a corresponding entry book is associated

+- March 28, 2014
+    - Initialization of new library books is working : several books can be created with different master passwords, and hpm warns the user if he is trying to create a book with the same master password
+    - Implemented reset of a new entry book : deletes all passwords in the entry book associated with his master password

 TODO
 ====
 - Hide the character typing in the terminal when asking the user its master password
+- Implement hashing of master password
+- Implement encryption of library book and entry books